 We found that we can shorten the time a lens needs to be built.
 This is also to deal with the volume.
 We have delivered 20 sets to Otto Nemenz International.
 Now we're going to hit the big and demanding volume market.
 In the production line, there is still a reserve that we can ramp up.
-But as Bernhard noted, we have to hire more people and we have to streamline the production process to make it leaner in order to get higher volume.
+We have to hire more people and we have to streamline the production process to make it leaner in order to get higher volume.
 We have to go away from being a handmade manufacturer, as we were before, and this will, of course, change production techniques.
-Gerhard and Bernhard at Leica (cont'd)